 Senate Bill (SB) 743 changes how transportation impacts are measured under the California Environmental Quality Act (CEQA) from using vehicle level of service (LOS) to using vehicle miles traveled (VMT).
 This change is intended to capture the impacts of driving on the environment compared to the impact on drivers.
-Concerns about the impact of projects on drivers through the use of LOS or other delay metrics may still occur as part of land use entitlement reviews and impact fee programs.
-However, LOS will no longer be allowed as a basis for transportation impacts under CEQA.
+LOS or other delay metrics may still be used to evaluate the impact of projects on drivers as part of land use entitlement reviews and impact fee programs.
+However, LOS will no longer be allowed to be used as the metric for evaluating transportation impacts under CEQA.
 To implement SB 743, lead agencies will need to determine appropriate VMT methodologies, thresholds, and feasible mitigation measures.
-The purpose of this project is to help EDCTC member agencies understand the specific questions that need to be addressed when making these determinations and to provide research, analysis, and other evidence to support their final SB 743 implementation decisions.
+The purpose of this project is to help EDCTC partner agencies understand the specific questions that need to be addressed when making these determinations and to provide research, analysis, and other evidence to support their final SB 743 implementation decisions.

 The project team has prepared six technical memoranda to date for this project.
-Each memorandum addresses the following key issues that each of the EDCTC member jurisdictions need to consider when conducting VMT assessment.
+Each memorandum addresses the following key questions that each of the EDCTC partner jurisdictions need to consider when conducting VMT assessments.

-1. Methodology - what VMT metric is preferred and what methodology should be used to forecast 'projected generated VMT' and the 'project's effect on VMT' under baseline and cumulative conditions and how does the selection of a threshold influence the methodology decision?
+1. Methodology - what VMT metric is preferred, and what methodology should be used to forecast 'projected generated VMT' and the 'project's effect on VMT' under baseline and cumulative conditions?
+Additionally, how does the selection of a threshold influence the methodology decision?

 - 2. Thresholds what threshold options are available to each jurisdiction and what substantial evidence exists to support the selection of a specific VMT threshold? - 3.
-Mitigation what would constitute feasible mitigation measures for a VMT impact given the land use and transportation context of El Dorado County and the City of Placerville?
+Mitigations what would constitute feasible mitigation measures for a VMT impact given the land use and transportation context of El Dorado County and the City of Placerville?

-Below is a summary of each of the working papers.
-The working papers are also included in this document.
+Below is a summary of each of the technical memoranda.
+The memoranda are included in this document following the summaries.